‘Recover/Uncover’ exhibition presents new collections by Héctor Esrawe

 The resulting geometry is inhabited from within by light, creating a set of contrasts between the light contained inside and the space outside.

-A series of architectural and sculptural structures in diverse formats and proportions, built from a continuous metal grid (brass or iron), in which each element offers the possibility to hold one or more candles.
+A series of architectural and sculptural structures in diverse formats and proportions, built by the designer from a continuous metal grid (brass or iron), in which each element offers the possibility to hold one or more candles.

 As the wax melts, it fills the metal lattice forming an organic, random, and dramatic expression that builds up over time and accumulates into an ephemeral presence, creating a living changing piece that evolves and transforms.